mfpantst/anotherreconscript/README.md

 You can use config.sh to control the program and set file directories for individual components and where to store outputs.

+When you first download you'll need to make executable runRecon.sh (chmod +x ./runRecon.sh)

 If you find this useful, and want to modify- feel free, I think I set the code up in a fairly modulary way so you could add other domain enumerations, or testing as needed.

 To-Do: